twbraam/sphinx-markdown-builder/tests/source/ExampleRSTFile.rst

 In English source files, look for comments addressed to translators from writers.

 ``..
 Translators:  In this code example, do not translate such and such.``

+..
+Translators:  In this code example, do not translate such and such.

 ***************************************